 The Archaeology of Seneca Village

-One of the main reasons we know so much about Seneca Village is because of a major archaeological excavation project conducted in 2011, the findings of which were synthesized in the report, "Seneca Village, A Forgotten Community," published in 2018.
-Organized by the Institute for the Exploration of Seneca Village History, the project unearthed hundreds of artifacts that have contributed to our understanding of Seneca Village.
+One of the main reasons we know so much about Seneca Village is because of a major archaeological excavation conducted in 2011, the findings of which were synthesized in the report, "Seneca Village, A Forgotten Community," published in 2018.
+Directed by the Institute for the Exploration of Seneca Village History, the project unearthed hundreds of artifacts that have contributed to our understanding of Seneca Village and the lives of its residents.

 The blending of historical documentary research and archaeological excavations, known professionally as Historical Archaeology, provides a richness of detail that each subject alone cannot bring.
-Below, artifacts used by Charlotte and William Godfrey Wilson highlight the day-to-day lives of Seneca Villagers that are otherwise absent from documentary sources.
+Below, examples of household and personal artifacts from Seneca Village highlight the day-to-day lives of villagers that are otherwise absent from documentary sources.
 Explore more: In the Wilsons’ Kitchen: Discoveries from Seneca Village.

 Photos courtesy of the New York City Archaeological Repository.